zeropointnine/tts-audiobook-tool/README.md

 # Updates

+**2025-07-02**

+New feature: Real-time generation and playback (`Options > Real-time generation and playback`)

+This serves as a quicker and more "casual" alternative to the regular `Generate audio` UI flow, and allows for more-or-less immediate -- and uninterrupted -- audio playback (contingent on system specs, naturally).
+It employs the same quality control measures except for loudness normalization, and does not save its output.

 **2025-06-28** (many)

 Generated audio segments now have silence trimmed off the ends, and in the concatenation step, stitched-together lines have pauses of varying lengths inserted at paragraph, sentence, and phrase boundaries, resulting in much improved prosody / flow.